 "We should make it a special one this year."
-Every year on his birthday, Brendan's parents took him and a handful of his school-friends, as many who could fit in the car, out for a day trip to somewhere he choose.
+Every year on his birthday, Brendan's parents took him and a handful of his school friends, as many who could fit in the car, out for a day trip to somewhere of his choosing.
 Sometimes his father would help him by suggesting a place.
-His previous birthday his father had been recovering from a stroke and so they had had a trip in the spring and Brendan got the feeling his dad felt that was insufficient.
+On his previous birthday his father had been recovering from a stroke and so they had had a trip in the spring and Brendan got the feeling his father felt that was insufficient.
 Sometimes his friends asked Brendan if he minded his birthday being so close to Christmas.
 Brendan had never given it much thought seeing as it was when his birthday happened to be, and he knew of no other.
 He got the feeling his friends who had birthdays at other times imagined that the significance of Brendan's birthday was diminished because Christmas was only two weeks later, but he didn't feel that way.
-In fact he regarded his birthday as a happy prelude to Christmas; both festivals each enhanced the other.
+In fact he regarded his birthday as a happy prelude to Christmas; both festivals enhanced the other.
 He regarded New Year the same way.
 "Look at this."
 His father was sitting at the kitchen table with his matchbook computer open in front of him.
 "A place has just opened in

 called 'the London Planetarium'.
 Shall we go there?"

 A thrill rose within him and he jumped in the air.
 "Yeah!"
 He had no idea what a planetarium was, but the thought of going all the way to